rizinorg/book/src/analysis/graphs.md

 ### SDB key-value (e.g. `agfk`)

-Prints key-value strings representing the graph that was stored by sdb (radare2's string database).
+Prints key-value strings representing the graph that was stored by sdb (rizin's string database).

 ### R2 custom graph commands (e.g. `agf*`)

-Prints r2 commands that would recreate the desired graph.
+Prints rizin commands that would recreate the desired graph.
 The commands to construct the graph are `agn [title] [body]` to add a node and `age [title1] [title2]` to add an edge.
 The `[body]` field can be expressed in base64 to include special formatting (such as newlines).

 To easily execute the printed commands, it is possible to prepend a dot to the command (`.agf*`).

 ### Web / image	(e.g. `agfw`)

-Radare2 will convert the graph to dot format, use the `dot` program to convert it to a `.gif` image and then try to find an already installed viewer on your system (`xdg-open`, `open`, ...) and display the graph there.
+Rizin will convert the graph to dot format, use the `dot` program to convert it to a `.gif` image and then try to find an already installed viewer on your system (`xdg-open`, `open`, ...) and display the graph there.

 The extension of the output image can be set with the `graph.extension` config variable.
 Available extensions are `png, jpg, gif, pdf, ps`.

 _Note: for particularly large graphs, the most recommended extension is `svg` as it will produce images of much smaller size_

-If `graph.web` config variable is enabled, radare2 will try to display the graph using the browser (_this feature is experimental and unfinished, and disabled by default._)
+If `graph.web` config variable is enabled, rizin will try to display the graph using the browser (_this feature is experimental and unfinished, and disabled by default._)